bcosca/fatfree/readme.md

 `bool/string CACHE`
 >Cache backend.
 F3 auto-detects the presence of APC, WinCache and XCache and uses the first available PHP module if set to TRUE.
 If none of these PHP modules are available, a filesystem-based backend is used (default directory: `tmp/cache`).
 The framework disables the cache engine if assigned a FALSE value.

+`bool CASELESS`
+>Pattern matching of routes against incoming URIs is case-insensitive by default.
+Set to `FALSE` to make it case-sensitive.

 `array COOKIE, GET, POST, REQUEST, SESSION, FILES, SERVER, ENV`
 >Framework equivalents of PHP globals.
 Variables may be used throughout an application.
 However, direct use in templates is not advised due to security risks.

 `integer DEBUG`
 >Stack trace verbosity.
 Assign values 1 to 2 for increasing verbosity levels.
 Zero (0) suppresses the stack trace.
 This is the default value and it should be the assigned setting on a production server.

+`array DIACRITICS`
+>Key-value pairs for foreign-to-ASCII character translations.

 `string ENCODING`
 >Character set used for document encoding.
 Default value is `UTF-8`.